PronkMedia/Home-Assistant-Config/README.md

     - 1x Baby Monitor (MBP-854 Connect)

 ## Todo
-- Create automations for powering Wifi mesh points on/off when needed
 - Cast a new view to Google Nest Hub
 - Use `decluttering-card` to clean up current configuration